sinabehmanesh/ansible-kubeadm/README.md

 Requirements
 ------------

-* at least 2 ubuntu instances with minimum 2GB of RAM and 1 core of CPU
+* at least 2 ubuntu instances with minimum 2GB of RAM and 1 core of CPU.
-* stable internet connection
+* stable internet connection.
+* this version of role does not support IP tables and firewall configurations, please allow k8s ports in your firewall.
 Role Variables
 --------------